mikewng/adaptive-flashcards/README.md

 - **Networking**: Bridge network for inter-service communication
 - **Data Persistence**: Docker volumes for PostgreSQL data

+## Deployment
+### Pipelines and instances required to publish application and make it publicly accessible
+- **Pipelines**: GitHub Workflow Pipelines to help speed up deployment from main branch
+- **VM Instance**: AWS EC2 for a constant running ubuntu virtual machine to run the docker container.

 # Getting Started
 ### Prerequisites
 - **Docker & Docker Compose** (recommended for full setup)